quii/learn-go-with-tests/hello-world/readme.md

 ### French

-- Write a test asserting that if you pass in `"french"` you get `"Bonjour, "`
+- Write a test asserting that if you pass in `"French"` you get `"Bonjour, "`
 - See it fail, check the error message is easy to read
 - Do the smallest reasonable change in the code